 More about it here:

-⚡️🌱 The Japanese feed-in premium system (Feed-in Premium, FiP) and direct marketing in Germany
+⚡️🌱 The Japanese feed-in premium (FiP) system and direct marketing in Germany

-The Japanese feed-in premium system (FiP) and direct marketing in Germany are two approaches to integrating renewable energies into the electricity market that differ in their conception, implementation and objectives.
+The Japanese feed-in premium (FiP) system and direct marketing in Germany are two approaches to integrating renewable energies into the electricity market, differing in their conception, implementation, and objectives.
 Both systems aim to increase the market orientation of electricity production from renewable energies and reduce dependence on fixed government prices.
-However, there are important differences in the mechanisms, market integration and requirements for those involved.
+Nevertheless, there are significant differences in the mechanisms, market integration, and requirements for participants.

-🌍🌀 Comparison of the Japanese feed-in premium system (FiP) with German direct marketing
+🌍🌀 Comparison of the Japanese feed-in tariff (FiP) system with German direct marketing

 💶⚙️ Compensation mechanisms

-The main difference between the two systems lies in the way the remuneration of electricity producers is regulated.
+The main difference between the two systems lies in the way in which the remuneration of electricity producers is regulated.

 Japanese FiP system

 In the Japanese model, operators of renewable energy plants receive a premium in addition to the market price when they sell their electricity.
 This premium is adjusted monthly and is based on the difference between a government-set base price and a reference price that reflects average market prices.
-The aim of this system is to create incentives for the sale of electricity during periods of high demand, thereby promoting a better match between supply and demand.
+The aim of this system is to incentivize the sale of electricity during periods of high demand, thereby promoting a better balance between supply and demand.

 German direct marketing

-In Germany, operators have to sell the electricity they generate on the market independently or through service providers.
-They receive a sliding market premium that compensates for the difference between the market price and the so-called “investable value”.
-This value to be applied corresponds to a target price for electricity from renewable energies, which is set for each technology and system size.
-Unlike the Japanese system, there is no fixed government premium, but operators bear a higher risk because their income depends heavily on market prices.
+In Germany, operators must sell the electricity they generate on the market, either independently or through service providers.
+They receive a sliding market premium that compensates for the difference between the market price and the so-called "applicable value."
+This applicable value corresponds to a target price for electricity from renewable energy sources, which is set for each technology and plant size.
+Unlike the Japanese system, there is no fixed government premium; instead, operators bear a higher risk, as their revenues depend heavily on market prices.

 The systems pursue similar overarching goals, but with different focuses.